zulip/zulip/docs/contributing/code-style.md

 ### Naive datetime objects

-Python allows datetime objects to not have an associated timezone, which can cause time-related bugs that are hard to catch with a test suite, or bugs that only show up during daylight savings time.
+Python allows datetime objects to not have an associated time zone, which can cause time-related bugs that are hard to catch with a test suite, or bugs that only show up during daylight savings time.

-Good ways to make timezone-aware datetimes are below.
-We import timezone libraries as `from datetime import datetime, timezone` and `from django.utils.timezone import now as timezone_now`.
+Good ways to make time-zone-aware datetimes are below.
+We import time zone libraries as `from datetime import datetime, timezone` and `from django.utils.timezone import now as timezone_now`.